OpenEvalProject/evals/manuscripts/elife-67718/v1/manuscript.md

 Thus, the identified N terminal complex formation with syndapin I is Ca2+/CaM-regulated.

-## Cobl-like’s N terminal CaM-binding site regulating syndapin I association levels is crucial for dendritic arbor formation
+### Cobl-like’s N terminal CaM-binding site regulating syndapin I association levels is crucial for dendritic arbor formation

 The N terminal region of Cobl-like (Figure 1—figure supplement 1) indeed contains putative CaM-binding motifs.
 Coprecipitation analyses clearly showed that, in contrast to GFP-Cobl-like1-741, a corresponding deletion mutant (GFP-Cobl-like1-741∆CaM NT; GFP-Cobl-like1-741∆11-45) did not show any Ca2+-dependent CaM binding (Figure 8A).

 ![Figure 8.](https://cdn.elifesciences.org/articles/67718/elife-67718-fig8-v1.jpg)

 **Figure 8.:** (A) Coprecipitation analyses of Cobl-like1-741, Cobl-like1-741∆CaM NT (∆11–45), and GFP with immobilized CaM in Ca2+ presence and absence.
 Arrowhead, increased CaM interaction of Cobl-like1-741 upon Ca2+ (disrupted in Cobl-like1-741∆CaM NT).
 (B,C) Functional analyses in primary hippocampal neurons (transfection at DIV4; fixation 37 hr thereafter) unveiling that an RNAi-insensitive (*) Cobl-like mutant lacking the N terminal CaM-binding site (GFP-Cobl-like*∆CaM NT) failed to rescue the Cobl-like loss-of-function phenotypes.
 Red asterisks, transfected neurons (transfection, DIV4; analyses, DIV5.5).
 Bars, 10 µm.
 (D–G) Quantitative evaluations of indicated dendritic parameters.
 Data, mean ± SEM.
 One-way ANOVA+Tukey (D–F); two-way ANOVA+Bonferroni (G).
-Also see Figure 8—source data 1 and 2.Figure 8—source data 1.Figure 8D–F.Figure 8—source data 2.Figure 8G.
+Also see Figure 8—source data 1 and 2.

 Strikingly, a RNAi-resistant (*) Cobl-like mutant solely lacking the N terminal CaM-binding site (GFP-Cobl-like*∆CaM NT) failed to rescue the Cobl-like loss-of-function phenotypes in dendritic arborization (Figure 8B,C).
 Quantitative analyses unveiled that reexpression of GFP-Cobl-like*∆CaM NT instead of resupplying the neurons with RNAi-insensitive wild-type (WT) Cobl-like*, which rescued all Cobl-like deficiency phenotypes, was unable to rescue the RNAi-mediated defects in dendritic branch point numbers, terminal point numbers, and total dendritic length.
 These defects were as severe as those caused by Cobl-like RNAi without rescue attempt (Figure 8D–F).